 The Bagley Wright Lecture Series provides poets with an opportunity to explore poetics in-depth and present a series of public lectures.
 The Library of Congress in Washington, DC is one of several partner locations for the series.
 The website includes a calendar and an archive of past lectures.

 The Beltway Poetry Slam runs monthly events with a featured reader and open slam.
 The group also hosts a team that competes each year in the National Poetry Slam.
 The monthly slam takes place the last Tuesday of each month at 9:00 pm.
 Open to writers from DC, VA, and MD.
 Busboys and Poets, 625 Monroe St NE, DC.
 (202) 636-7230. $5 admission.
+Also note: The Fall 2016 issue, the Slam Issue, featured a number of poets associated with the Beltway Poetry Slam.

 Bloombars is a performance space in the Columbia Heights neighborhood, offering poetry and spoken word performances and workshops, as well as live music, film, meditation and yoga, and children’s events.
 The Garden Open Mic takes place every Monday at 8:30 pm, with featured readers, and a rotating slate of hosts.
 BloomBars, 3222 11th St. NW, Columbia Heights neighborhood, DC.(202) 567-7713. $10 suggested donation.